 If a company has a computer network that's spread out across a wide-area, they'll use a SCADA system to monitor and control important aspects of that network and the revenue-generating processes that it supports.
 In short, SCADA helps smart companies to monitor, manage, and control their facilities -- on-time, on budget, and with increased profitability.

 Imagine what it would be like to manage a large-scale operation without the advantages provided by SCADA systems.
 You'd instantly be reduced to guessing.
-You wouldn't know the temperature, humidity, fuel levels, and equipment status you need to keep your operation running smoothly.
+You wouldn't know the temperature, humidity, fuel levels, and gear status you need to keep your operation running smoothly.

 But just because SCADA systems are so important doesn't mean that you can ignore your basic responsibility to research before you buy.
 You need to be careful, or you may end up with a system that isn't helpful all.
 SCADA has the potential to save you a lot of money and boost your profitability, but a large percentage of SCADA projects that are started each year turn into quagmires of cost overruns and delays.